cloudmesh/technologies/chapters/tech/amqp.md

 applications, or systems that need to talk to each other and pass on messages.
 It creates interoperability between clients and brokers.
-The protocol is binary, with features like negotiation, multichannel, portability, efficiency and asynchronous messaging.
+The protocol is binary, with features like negotiation, multichannel, portability, efficiency and asynchronous messaging [@fa18-523-70-amqp].

 It is commonly split into the below layers, namely, a functional layer and a transport layer.